Diagnosis

 • Photodynamic therapy.
 This procedure is a possible treatment for the irregular blood vessel growth in wet macular degeneration.
 However, it is much less common than treatment with anti-VEGF shots.

-During photodynamic therapy, your eye doctor injects a medicine called verteporfin (Visudyne) into a vein in your arm.
-The medicine then travels to blood vessels in your eye.
-Your eye doctor shines a focused light from a special laser on the problem blood vessels in your eye.
-This activates the verteporfin, causing the problem blood vessels to close.
+During photodynamic therapy, an eye doctor injects a medicine called verteporfin (Visudyne) into a vein in the arm.
+The medicine then travels to blood vessels in the eye.
+An eye doctor shines a focused light from a special laser on the affected blood vessels in the eye.
+This activates the verteporfin, causing the blood vessels to close.
 This stops the leakage.

-Photodynamic therapy may improve your vision and reduce the rate of vision loss.
-You may need repeated treatments over time, as the treated blood vessels may reopen.
+Photodynamic therapy may improve vision and reduce the rate of vision loss.
+Repeated treatments may be needed over time, as the treated blood vessels may reopen.

-After photodynamic therapy, you'll need to avoid direct sunlight and bright lights until the drug has cleared your body.
+After photodynamic therapy, it may be necessary to avoid direct sunlight and bright lights until the medicine has cleared the body.
 This may take a few days.

 • Low vision rehabilitation.
-Age-related macular degeneration doesn't affect your side vision and doesn't cause total blindness.
-But it can reduce or eliminate your central vision, which is necessary for reading, driving and recognizing people's faces.
-It may help for you to get care from a low vision rehabilitation specialist, an occupational therapist, your eye doctor and others trained in low vision rehabilitation.
-They can help you find ways to adapt to your changing vision.
+Age-related macular degeneration doesn't affect side vision and typically doesn't cause total blindness.
+But it can reduce or eliminate central vision.
+You need central vision to read, drive and recognize people's faces.
+It may help to get care from a low vision rehabilitation specialist, an occupational therapist, an eye doctor and others trained in low vision rehabilitation.
+They can help find ways to adapt to changing vision.

 Lifestyle and home remedies

-Even after receiving a diagnosis of wet macular degeneration, you can take steps that may help slow vision loss.
+Even after you get a diagnosis of wet macular degeneration, you can take some steps that may help slow vision loss.

 • Choose a healthy diet.
 The antioxidant vitamins in fruits and vegetables contribute to eye health.
 Kale, spinach, broccoli, squash and other vegetables have high levels of antioxidants, including lutein and zeaxanthin.
 These nutrients may benefit people with macular degeneration.